Javimtib92/aboe-cli/README.md

 ## Installation

-To install aboe-cli, ensure you have Node.js version `21.7.1` installed on your system.
+To install aboe-cli, ensure you have at least Node.js version `21.7.1` installed on your system.
 You can use nvm (Node Version Manager) to manage Node.js versions.
 The required Node.js version is enforced by the provided .nvmrc file.

 ```bash
 # Install aboe-cli globally using npm